emiltj/cds-language-exam/assignment_7/README.md

 <p align="center"><em>Visualization of the principle behind text generation algorithms.
 Image from blogpost by Harsh Basnal (https://bansalh944.medium.com/text-generation-using-lstm-b6ced8629b03) </em></p>

-The text generation method works by taking a sequence of tokens of the same length as the input layer (e.g. one of the sequences of 50 words that were used to train the model) and predict the next token using the trained model.
-This word prediction is the first token of the sequence that is to be generated.
-The model then uses the 49 last tokens of the input sequence plus the newly predicted token to predict the next token.
-And so on an so forth, until the requirements for length of the generated sequence has been met.
-Since the tokens all carry a unique ID, the actual words that the point to can be identified using the saved ID-word dictionary.
+How can a model that classifies the next word in a sequence be used to generate new text?
+A visualization of text generation approach used in this script can be seen above.
+First it takes a sequence of words (a seed-sequence) and predict which word is the most likely to succeed.
+The model then uses all words in the seed-sequence except the first, plus the newly predicted word to predict another new word.
+Followed by a new prediction of the seed-sequence except the first two first, plus the two newly predicted words.
+This continues until the model has predicted and thus generated a new sequence of some specified length.
+It must be mentioned that the model does not do this with words, but rather with the integer values as the strings have been vectorized.
+Upon the completion of generating a new sequence in vector format, the tokens that all carry a unique ID are converted back into words using the saved dictionary of integer ID to word.

-The script uses the above mentioned principle to generate new sequences.
-It randomly samples sequences from the training data to generate the new texts.
+The seed-sequences used to generate text in this script are the same sequences that were used to train the model.
+When generating a new sequence the script samples from these sequences random.
 The number of generated sequences can be specified using the argument _--ngenerate_.

 **On a more general level (this applies to all assignments):**